What is The Most Expensive Number Plate Sold?

 - 25 O £518,480

-1. 25 O

-The buyer was John Collins, a Ferrari specialist and classic car dealer who said he would have paid £1 million to secure the plate.
-John is passionate about the classic 1960s Ferrari 250 and he was determined to get the matching number plate at any cost.
+At auction in November 2014, the registration number 25 O became the UK’s most expensive personalised car registration number plate when it sold for £400,000.
+With VAT and auctioneer’s fees the total price paid was a whopping £518,480!
+The buyer was John Collins, a Ferrari specialist and classic car dealer who said he would have paid £1 million if needs be to secure the plate.
+John is passionate about classic Ferrari's particularly the iconic 1960's '250' and he was determined to get the matching car registration number plate at any cost.

 The cost of the plate is dwarfed by the value of the car.
 A 1963 Ferrari 250 GTO sold at auction for over £52 million to become the world’s most expensive car.
 Another 250 GTO held second place having gone under the hammer for £30,750,300.

-2. X 1
+- X 1 £502,500

-Close behind in value is the X 1 number plate which fetched £502,500 in November 2012.
+Coming in at as the second most expensive number plate is the X 1 number plate which fetched £502,500 in November 2012.
+Roman Numerals XI = 11.
 While not much is known about the plate’s owner, DVLA records show it as being currently attached to a Mercedes CLA bought within the last three years.
-If the plate were to be sold at auction today, estimates suggest it would go for a seven-figure sum.
+If this car registration plate number were to be sold at auction today, estimates suggest it would go for a seven-figure sum.
 Perhaps if you own a BMW X1, you could be tempted?

-3. G 1
+- G 1 £500,000

-4. RR 1
+- RR 1 £472,000

+Could there be a better car reg for a Rolls Royce than one with “RR”?
 The number plate RR 1, currently registered to a Rolls-Royce Phantom, was purchased for £472,000 in September 2018.
 The last time the plate, originally issued in 1925, changed hands was in the 1960s when it sold for £5,000.

-5. F 1
+- F 1 £440,625

-6. S 1
+- S 1 £404,063

-7. 1 D
+- 1 D £352,411